-Among these brands Glow worm and Baxi tend to be on the less expensive side compared to Vaillant, for example.
-But they still provide pretty reliable combi boilers.
+Among these brands, Glow-worm and Baxi tend to be on the less expensive side compared to Vaillant, for example.
 Although brands are important when you are trying to decide on which boiler fits your home best, you might want to focus on your needs first.

-As mentioned before, with regards to the costs of a combi boiler you have to take the installation costs into account.
+As mentioned before, with regards to the combi boiler cost you have to take the installation costs into account.
 And these can vary dramatically depending on the company that installs your new boiler.
 So make sure you are well-informed on which installation company will provide you with the best service for a good price.
 Greenmatch can help you with this.

 How to Finance Your New Combi Boiler